NVIDIA/aistore/docs/python_sdk.md

 When a read is requested, any remaining data from a previously fetched chunk is returned first.
-If the remaining data is insufficient to satisfy the request, the `read()` method fetches additional chunks from the provided `content_iterator` as needed, until the requested size is fulfilled or the end of the stream is reached.
+If the remaining data is insufficient to satisfy the request, the `read()` method fetches additional chunks from the provided iterator as needed, until the requested size is fulfilled or the end of the stream is reached.

 In case of unexpected stream interruptions (e.g. `ChunkedEncodingError`, `ConnectionError`) or timeouts (e.g.
 `ReadTimeout`), the `read()` method automatically retries and resumes fetching data from the last successfully